covcom/388COM/Week_05_AdapterViews and Fragments/README.md

     }
     ```

-    Its important to understand the code above: our CandidatesAdapter class extends ArrayAdapter of type Candidates.
-In the constructor we give the layout resource name i.e. the file that contains the custom layout, the one we created earlier.
+    It's important to understand the code above: our CandidatesAdapter class extends ArrayAdapter of type Candidates.
+In the constructor, we give the layout resource name i.e. the file that contains the custom layout, the one we created earlier.
 The most important method is getView, where we check if a convertView (i.e. old view) exists or not.
 If it doesn’t, we’ll need to inflate it.
-The reason we do this is because ListView recyles its rows when they move out of sreen, instead of creating new ones, to save system resources.
+The reason we do this is because ListView recycles its rows when they move out of the screen, instead of creating new ones, to save system resources.

     > [How ListView's recycling mechanism works](http://stackoverflow.com/questions/11945563/how-listviews-recycling-mechanism-works)